bwt-dev/bwt/README.md

 Download the `electrum_plugin` package from the [releases page](https://github.com/shesek/bwt/releases), verify the signature and unpack into your `electrum/plugins` directory.
 After restarting Electrum, you should see bwt in the list of installed plugins under `Tools -> Plugins`.

-The supported Electrum version is 3.3.8.
-The plugin is available for Linux, Mac, Windows and ARM.
+The plugin supports Electrum v3 and v4.
+It is available for Linux, Mac, Windows and ARM.

 Note that it is not possible to install external plugins with the Electrum AppImage or standalone Windows executable.
 You will need to [run from tar.gz](https://github.com/spesmilo/electrum/#running-from-targz) on Linux, use the Windows installer, or [run from source](https://github.com/spesmilo/electrum/#development-version-git-clone).